Rank-1 Approximation of Inverse Fisher for Natural Policy Gradients in Deep Reinforcement Learning: Results

 \subsection{Classic Control}

-In the classic control environment, our method, SMAC, reaches a high initial average return faster than the baselines on two of the tasks, as shown in Fig.~\ref{fig:results_classic_control}.
+In the classic control environment, our method, SMAC, reaches a high initial average return faster than the baselines on two of the tasks, as shown in Fig.~\ref{fig:results_classic_control} (see Fig.~\ref{fig:raw_results_classic_control} for raw results).
 This, however, comes at the cost of additional variance across seeds.
-The overall performance of SMAC is also competitive in those two environments.
+The overall performance of SMAC is also competitive in those two tasks.

 In \textit{Acrobot}, SMAC only requires $40000$ timesteps to pass the average return threshold of $-400$.
-This is faster than AC-Adam, AC-SGD, and AC-CG, which require $70\%$, $35\%$, and $50\%$ more timesteps, respectively.
+This is faster than AC-Adam, AC-SGD, AC-CG, and AC-KFAC, which require $70\%$, $35\%$, $50\%$, and $235\%$ more timesteps, respectively.
 This accelerated learning is, however, followed by unstable training until approximately $125000$ timesteps.
-Despite this, SMAC stabilizes and converges, reaching a final performance of $-94.1 \pm 6.3$, which is similar to the baselines.
+Despite this, SMAC stabilizes and converges, reaching a final performance of $-94.1 \pm 6.3$, which is similar to three of the baselines, and higher than AC-KFAC.

 A similar behavior can be observed in \textit{Cartpole}.
 SMAC agents achieve $75\%$ of the maximum return possible in $87000$ timesteps, slightly faster than AC-CG, which needs approximately $10\%$ more timesteps.
 AC-Adam and AC-SGD are even slower, requiring $28\%$ and $62\%$ more timesteps, respectively, to reach the same threshold.
-SMAC becomes more unstable after this initial period, but stabilizes, reaching a competitive performance of $973.4 \pm 29.8$ by the end of training.
+At the same time, the average performance of AC-KFAC never improves above $40\%$ of the optimal policy's return.
+SMAC becomes more unstable after this initial period, but stabilizes and reaches a competitive performance of $973.4 \pm 29.8$ by the end of training.

 In contrast, in the last environment, \textit{Pendulum}, our method fails to outperform AC-CG in terms of convergence speed and overall performance.
-AC-CG requires only $1.5$ million timesteps to match the performance of SMAC, indicating that our proposed approximation of the FIM can struggle to improve learning in some environments.
+AC-CG requires only $1.5$ million timesteps to match the final performance of SMAC, indicating that our proposed approximation of the FIM can struggle to improve learning in some environments.
+Moreover, SMAC is also outperformed by AC-KFAC, which quickly finds a good policy but then stops learning.
 However, SMAC still achieves a final return of $-2226 \pm 859$, outperforming AC-Adam and matching AC-SGD, with the former also displaying much slower and unstable learning.